Image Complexity-Aware Adaptive Retrieval for Efficient Vision-Language Models: Introduction

-To enable ICAR's routing decisions, we develop ConvNeXt-IC (ConvNeXt-Image Complexity).
+To support these routing decisions, we develop ConvNeXt-IC (ConvNeXt-Image Complexity).
 While existing methods treat complexity assessment as a representation learning problem requiring specialised architectures, we instead recognise it as a classification task.
-Therefore, by using modern classification backbones pretrained on ImageNet~\cite{deng2009imagenet} rather than self-supervised representation learning approaches, ConvNeXt-IC achieves state-of-the-art performance (0.959 Pearson correlation, 4.4$\times$ speedup).
-We validate across both established academic benchmarks (IC9600) and real-world web data (LAION), demonstrating that our approach generalises beyond controlled settings.
+We evaluate on both established academic benchmarks (IC9600) and real-world web data (LAION), demonstrating that our approach generalises beyond controlled settings.
 The following are the contributions of the paper: